MykhayloLytvynov/TechnicalStation.Service.Core.Console/README.md

-Service part of TechnicalStation app
+Service part of the TechnicalStation app